Human-Guided Fair Classification for Natural Language Processing: Ethics Statement

 Our human evaluation experiments involving workers from Mechanical Turk were reviewed and approved by the ETH Zurich Ethics Commission as proposal EK 2022-N-117.
 Workers on Mechanical Turk were warned that they might be shown offensive comments as part of our study and were able to opt out of participating in our study at any time.
 We also made sure that the per-task compensation was sufficiently high to result in a hourly compensation exceeding the US federal minimum wage.
 More details on our human evaluation experiments can be found in \cref{appendix:mturk}.

 While we believe that our results show that learning more precise fairness notions by involving human feedback is a very promising area of research, we caution against directly using the labels from our human evaluation study $\phi$ for evaluating fairness in high-stakes real-world applications of toxicity classification.
 First, our results show that there is substantial disagreement between different survey participants about which pairs $(s,s')$ require equal treatment by a fair classifier.
-While resolving these disagreements via a majority vote is a natural choice, other approaches may be desired in some contexts, for example enforcing equal treatment whenever at least one participant believes it is required or explicitly accounting for distributional information via jury learning \citep{gordon2022jury} or multi-annotator architecture \citep{davani2022dealing}.
-Second, our survey participants are geographically biased to the US and are neither direct stakeholders, nor experts in discrimination law and hate speech.
+While resolving these disagreements via a majority vote is a natural choice, other approaches may be desired in some contexts, for example enforcing equal treatment whenever at least one participant believes it is required or explicitly accounting for distributional information via jury learning \citep{gordon2022jury} or multi-annotator architecture \citep{davani2022dealing}. \mycomment{, especially considering that differential treatment of a similar pair $(s,s')$ might be more costly than equal treatment of a non-similar pair} Second, our survey participants are geographically biased to the US and are neither direct stakeholders, nor experts in discrimination law and hate speech.

 Given that our learning approach shows promising signs of being able to improve upon existing approaches to quantifying individual fairness despite large amounts of disagreement, which is likely to be less common for actual stakeholders and experts, we recommend using it in conjunction with fairness judgments provided by application-specific experts and stakeholders.
 The collection of additional application-specific fairness labels $\phi$ is especially important when our framework is applied to downstream tasks other than toxicity classification, for which human agreement with the relevance of generated pairs to individual fairness could theoretically be substantially lower than indicated by our study.
 In addition, the validity of collected labels should be reassessed periodically in order to account for shifts in linguistic, cultural and social contexts \citep{aroyo2019crowdsourcing}.